 Meanwhile, New York state requires you to open up a trust account compliant with the Uniform Transfers to Minors Act (UTMA) or Uniform Gifts to Minors Act (UGMA).
 Per SAG-AFTRA, “this account may be opened with any bank, in any state, as long as it meets UTMA or UGMA requirements.”

+In Louisiana, parents are required to open a blocked trust account in any state, with any bank.
 And in New Mexico, parents only have to open a blocked trust account if their child earns over $1,000 per employment contract.

 As a parent, safety for your child is always your No. 1 priority.
 Unfortunately, the acting industry has had instances of abuse issues over the years.
 The good news is that in the wake of the #MeToo movement, this is finally being publicly acknowledged and the tolerance for it has seemed to dissipate, paving the way for better industry practices.